 Rachel, their youngest daughter, began working at Fire Island in the winter of 2010.
 Though she started as a baking assistant, her enthusiasm and skill allowed her to grow into a head baker.
 After studying for six months at the San Francisco Baking Institute she returned to Fire Island as manager and part owner.
 Rachel works with J2, Kelli and Carlyle to develop the menu each season, oversees daily operations and makes sure that every batch of scones, cookies and sprouted grain sourdoughs comes out of the oven perfectly.

 Fire Island is truly a family business.
 Daughter Greta and her husband Jason were Fire Island's first bakers, and Greta's older sister, Marya and her husband AJ provide invaluable moral support.
-Janis and Jerry's son Josh recently moved to New York City, but he continues to handle the PR for Fire Island.
-His wife Tess worked at the bakery for the first year and half to establish the marketing and branding and is responsible for much of its look and feel.
+Janis and Jerry's son Josh moved to New York City with his wife Tess, who worked at the bakery for the first year and half to establish the marketing and branding and is responsible for much of its look and feel.

 Our Talented Staff

 Fire Island has an incredible team of bakers.
 Our bakers have trained at some of America's finest culinary programs.
 We continue to train talented Alaskans in the craft of artisan baking through on-site training as well as distance courses.

 Carlyle Watt is our oven master, and also the creative director of both the bread program and savory offerings; sandwiches, fococcias and galettes.
 Carlyle has a strong connection to the local farmers and designs the menus accordingly.
 He grew up in the South Carolina Low Country where he was taught to cook the traditional cuisines of the Carolinas from his parents and Grandmothers.
 He refined his skills at the Culinary Institute of America at Greystone, moved to Alaska to be a personal chef, and stuck around for the music and food.
 Carlyle was recognized as an "Outstanding Baker" by the James Beard Foundation in 2017.
 He is an integral member to our team, and we are lucky his musical talents enhance his culinary skills, and we can only assume, vice versa.
 To the musical and baker/chef magician!